a4refillpad/Xiaomi/README.md

-# Xiaomi
+# Xiaomi Orginal & Aqara Device Handlers

-Repository of my smartthings device handlers for Xiaomi Devices.
-Created them primarily for my own use but you are free to use if you so wish.
+These are developed originally from a4refillpad

+Xiaomi Aqara Button

+Xiaomi Aqara Door/Window Sensor

+xiaomi-aqara-leak-sensor.src
+xiaomi-aqara-motion-sensor.src
+xiaomi-aqara-temperature-humidity-sensor.src
+xiaomi-button.src
+xiaomi-door-window-sensor.src
+xiaomi-motion-sensor.src
+xiaomi-temperature-humidity-sensor.src
+xiaomi-zigbee-outle

 The devices are difficult to get paired initially.
-Plenty of information https://community.smartthings.com/t/release-xiaomi-sensors-and-button-beta/77576
+Plenty of information https://community.smartthings.com/t/original-aqara-xiaomi-zigbee-sensors-contact-temp-motion-button-outlet-leak-etc/113253/1

-Great devices but I personally do not recommend the outlets as they appear to make my system less stable.
-However, other people do not seem to report this.
+<b>Great devices but I personally do not recommend the outlets as they appear to make my system less stable.
+However, other people do not seem to report this.<b>